Compare Health Insurance Rates

 Average monthly cost for a 40-year-old with a Silver plan.

-The monthly rate, also called the premium, is the price you pay each month for your health insurance plan.
+• Monthly rate: This is the price you pay each month for your health insurance plan.
+It's also called the premium.

-The out-of-pocket maximum is the limit on how much you could spend on medical care in a year.
-After this point, the insurance company pays for the full cost of covered health services.
-Your deductible, copays and coinsurance all count toward reaching your out-of-pocket maximum.
+• Out-of-pocket maximum: The out-of-pocket maximum is the most you will have to spend on medical care in a year.
+After hitting this limit, the insurance company pays for the full cost of covered health services.
+Your deductible, copays and coinsurance usually all count toward reaching your out-of-pocket maximum.
 The monthly rate you pay is not part of the out-of-pocket maximum.

 Find Cheap Health Insurance Quotes in Your Area